-In this highly competitive virtual accelerator program for TV writers, 6-8 fellows will receive three weeks of industry training before having the opportunity to pitch to major studios, production companies and producers.
+In this highly competitive virtual accelerator program for TV writers, 6-8 fellows will receive three weeks of industry training before having the opportunity to pitch to major companies including HBO, Netflix, Showtime, Warner Brothers Discovery, Anonymous Content, Sid Gentle, Fabel Entertainment, Yes, Norman, Element Pictures, Irish Cowboy and more.
 The entire accelerator, including training and pitching, will occur online.

 The goal of this program is to launch the careers of our fellows, which could take the form of selling their TV pilot; securing follow-up meetings with executives; getting hired as a freelance writer, staff writer or writing support staff on an existing series; and/or making valuable industry contacts.

-Of those finalists, we will select 6-8 fellows to attend a three-week program meeting on Thursdays and Fridays (Sept.
-16, 17, 23, 24 and 30, and Oct.
-1, 2021).
-These sessions will cover script development, pitch practice with “Self Made” co-showrunner Elle Johnson and speech coach Samara (dialect coach for Gal Gadot and Rachel McAdams), legal information from entertainment lawyer Anuj Gupta, along with other sessions to help strengthen the pilot and pitch.
+Of those finalists, we will select 6-8 fellows to attend a three-week program meeting on March 30 and 31; April 6, 7, 12, 13 and 14, 2023.
+These sessions will cover pitch feedback with “Self Made” co-showrunner Elle Johnson, development executive Jasmine Russ and speech coach Samara Bay; legal information from entertainment lawyer Anuj Gupta; a mock writers room with “Queen of the South” supervising producer Matthew J. Liebermann; and other sessions to help strengthen the pilot and pitch.

-You must be 18 or older to apply.
-You must have a completed pilot for a live-action, scripted series.
+You must be 18 or older to apply to the Women’s Weekend Film Challenge’s Pilot Accelerator (“Program”).
+You must have a completed pilot for a live-action, scripted series (“Screenplay”).
 No documentaries, animations, web series, or films will be accepted.
-All Screenplays must be in English.
+All Screenplays must be in the English language.
 All material must be original and submitted by the owner.
 If your project is an adaptation, you must specify in the application whether or not you have the rights.

-You must be available for all Program dates to participate in the Program if accepted as a fellow.
-If you are unavailable for one or more Program dates, you will no longer be eligible to participate.
+You must be available for all Program dates to participate in the Program if accepted into the Program as a fellow (“Fellow”).
+If you are unavailable for one or more Program dates, you will no longer be eligible for the Program.
 If you are part of a writing team, both partners must be available for the Program if accepted.
 We will not accept writing teams of more than two people.

-All fellows’ loglines will be sent to each studio, production company and producer who is signed on to hear pitches.
-Each person who has agreed to hear pitches will choose a minimum of three pitches to hear.
+All Screenplay loglines will be sent to each studio, production company and producer who is signed on to the Program to hear pitches (each, a “Judge”).
+Each individual who has agreed to hear pitches will choose a minimum of three pitches to hear.
 Fellows will not meet with every studio, production company and producer.

 These rules are subject to change at any time.
 If there are any material changes, you will be notified through email.